-Brookspeed International confirm entry into the 2018 Michelin Le Mans Cup with driver John Schauerman (USA).
-Car #4
+Brookspeed International confirm entry into the 2018 Michelin Le Mans Cup with drivers John Schauerman (USA) and Nico Rondet (USA) in Car #4.

 Driver 1: John Schauerman